High Ledges Wildlife Sanctuary

 High Ledges is a wildlife sanctuary located in Shelburne, Massachusetts.
 The 587 acre property, located on the northern portion of Massaemett Mountain, is owned by Massachusetts Audubon Society.

 One of the highlights of the sanctuary is the vista known as High Ledge.
 The cliff overlooks Shelburne Falls and areas to the west, including Mount Greylock.
+The sanctuary's wildflower blooms include the Yellow lady's slipper.